 - Taxation: C corps undergo double taxation, whereas LLCs benefit from pass-through taxation, taxing owners just once on their personal returns.

-- Structure: C corps maintain a formal structure with a board of directors, whereas LLCs operate with more flexibility without a required board.
+- Structure: C corps maintain a formal structure with a board of directors and officers, whereas LLCs operate with more flexibility through an operating agreement without a required board.

 - Stock: C corps can issue stock to attract investors, a feature not available to LLCs.